wikimedia/mediawiki-extensions-ContentTranslation/CONTRIBUTING.md

-# Contributing to ContentTranslation
+# Contributing to Content translation

-Thank you for helping us develop ContentTranslation!
+Thank you for helping us develop Content translation!

 This document describes how to report bugs, set up your development environment, run tests, and build documentation.
 It also provides the coding